AlexBlandin/GreenbookClub/candidates.md

 is expected to run for multiple queries, rather than one-off.
 In other words, without knowing anything about the possible queries, can you pre-organise this to optimise lookup?
 Factor in space considerations to your thinking if you can.
-(We typically call such "setup" as an "amortised cost", as it's spread over the subsequent queries.
+(We typically say such "setup" has an "amortised cost", as it's spread over the subsequent queries.
 For example, dynamic arrays have O(1) amortised resizing!)

 ([Inspired by Google Hash Code 2019!](https://codingcompetitions.withgoogle.com/hashcode/archive))